When you first get your mushroom log, simply soak it overnight submerged in cold water, then decide where you want it to

 Once inoculated the mushroom spawn inside your log began "incubating" or knitting itself together into a single body. like a web or mat inside your log...a process that can take 6=24 months depending on your log size, mushroom type, and your environmental conditions.
 The incubating process was well underway by the time your log arrives.
 Patience is key here.

-When the mycelium has fully colonized your log, you might see white on your log ends...or not.
+When the mycelium has fully colonized your log, you might see discoloration on your log ends...or not.
 Either way, the biological imperative to procreate arises, and your mushroom will bloom.
 These mushroom blooms or flowers are the part we eat.
 This blooming or flowering is called 'flushing."
 You can anticipate that beautiful, delicious edible mushrooms will suddenly burst forth from your log and get big quickly when the time is right.
 Just pluck off your mushrooms by hand, cook, and eat..

 Once you've plucked off all the mushrooms, you can rest your log for several weeks or longer (take a vacation?) or soak it again right away, overnight submerged in cold water, to "force" your mushroom to flush again.
 After a forced flushing, your mushrooms will bloom again in 30-45 days.
 This allows you to "time" your harvests.
 All this happens outside naturally when nature provides cool, wet weather, sometimes several times a year.
 Your log will continue to flush many times over many years until it has consumed your log, and turned the log into mineral soil, which you can add to your garden.